-- Away from trees, as roots and leaf litter can cause on-going structural and maintenance issues. - Where players, spectators and maintenance equipment do not have to cross natural turf areas, as mud, debris and other contaminants will all contribute to the deterioration of the playing surface. - So that the main playing direction is approximately north (between 285° and 20°) / south, to minimise the effect of a setting sun on the players; the inability to achieve this orientation need not preclude the construction of a pitch. - Avoid constructing over underground services (i.e. Electric, Water and Gas mains)
+- Away from trees, as roots and leaf litter can cause on-going structural and maintenance issues. - Where players, spectators and maintenance equipment do not have to cross natural turf areas, as mud, debris and other contaminants will all contribute to the deterioration of the playing surface. - So that the main playing direction is approximately north (between 285° and 20°) / south, to minimise the effect of a setting sun on the players; the inability to achieve this orientation need not preclude the construction of a pitch.

+On a site which does not result in construction over underground services (i.e. Electric, Water and Gas mains)